Unity-Technologies/AssetBundles-Browser/README.md

   * Right click on multiple bundles to either move the assets from all selected bundles that are duplicates into a new bundle, or only those that are shared within the selection.
   * You can also drag duplicate assets out of the Asset List pane into the Bundle List to explicitly include them in a bundle.
 More info on this in the Asset List feature set below.
 * Right click or hit DEL to delete bundles.
-* Drag bundles around to move them into and out of folders, or merge them (if none are scene bundles).
+* Drag bundles around to move them into and out of folders, or merge them.
 * Drag assets from the Project Explorer onto bundels to add them.
 * Drag assets onto empty space to create a new bundle.
 * Right click to create new bundles or bundle folders.